sjackman/tigmint-paper/tigmint.md

 # Results

 Breakpoints identified by Tigmint within 1,000 bp of each other were grouped together and counted as a single breakpoint.
 Tigmint identified 39 breakpoints in the ABySS 2.0 assembly of the GIAB HG004 Illumina paired-end and mate-pair reads using the 10x Genomics Chromium data set from this same individual.
 The number of breakpoints in this assembly was reduced by 38 breakpoints by using Tigmint, and 97% of the scaffolds modified by Tigmint corrected a breakpoint identified by ABySS-samtobreak.
 The assembly contiguity (NG50 and NGA50) and correctness (number of breakpoints) metrics before Tigmint, after Tigmint, and after ARCS and LINKS, are shown in @tbl:metrics.
-The effect of varying the parameters of Tigmint on its precision and recall is shown in @tbl:precision-recall.

 Table: The sequence contiguity and number of breakpoints reported by ABySS-samtobreak when aligned to GRCh38 using BWA-MEM of the ABySS 2.0 assemblies of GIAB HG004. {#tbl:metrics}